Pe4enbka008/CookieDataStructures/README.md

 ## C#:
-Structures made using Nodes in C# lenguage
+Structures made using Nodes in C# language

 ### fillerAdditions